Accessories & Education

 Now that we have seen Part 1 & Part 2 of this razor haircut series, Sam continues with the same model to show us how to take the hair shorter that sits beneath the parietal ridge.
 This technique can be incorporated into cuts you are already doing.

-For this technique, we continue to use a razor with the texturizing razor blade, also called a 9-Gap a blade that is notched.
+For this technique, we continue to use a professional razor with the texturizing razor blade, also called a 9-Gap a blade that is notched.
 This blade will leave the ends really soft and pliable as opposed to a straight blade that will take out more hair and leave the ends more blunt.

 This technique is best done on wet hair, as the hair is easier to control.
 This modernized Pixie technique will incorporate razor-over-comb.
 The technique will allow the haircut to grow out with much better pliability, texture and movement without taking the hair too short.
 End result?
 Soft under-layers that continue to have movement when growing out!